AleksiSaxlund/flashcard-website/README.md

 ## Usage guide

-This excepts that decently up-to-date versions Poetry, PostgreSQL and Python are already installed on the machine.
+This expects that decently up-to-date versions of Poetry, PostgreSQL and Python are already installed on the machine.

 The app has been tested on my own ubuntu machine and on fuksiläppäri.